-MID-LEVEL CLASSES
+MID-LEVEL CLASSES\

 Mid-Level classes are exclusively for students in special education.
-These classes are designed for students with significant academic delays and possible cognitive and adaptive skill delays.
-These classes are meant to replace core content classes in Math and Language Arts.
+These classes are designed for students with significant academic skills below grade level, needs for more social and emotional instruction and possible cognitive and adaptive skill deficits.
+These classes are meant to replace core content classes in Math, Language Arts, and an elective.
 Students access alternative curriculums and smaller classes in order to gain knowledge and skills in these areas.

-Note on Science and Social Studies: Special education students need to participate in Science and Social Studies courses taught by Highly Qualified teachers and access the general education curriculum (can be modified).
+\Note on Science and Social Studies: Special education students need to participate in Science and Social Studies courses taught by Highly Qualified teachers and access the general education curriculum (can be modified).
 The only exceptions are students with intellectual impairments that will have IEP determined diploma requirements.